-- You are still limited to the Federal Per Diem Rate allowable.
-This amount is to include your meals, incidentals, and the tip.
-For example: A full day of meals in Dallas, TX is $59.00 plus applicable sales tax.
-This will still be the maximum allowable, but now you can legitimately include your tip and incidentals as part of the expense. (example: porter tip)
+Example: A full day of meals in Dallas, TX is $59.00 plus applicable sales tax.
+This will still be the maximum allowable, but now you can legitimately include your tip and incidentals as part of the expense. (example: taxi tip)

-- If you are processing a ‘group’ trip where you are providing itemized meal receipts for the entire group (this will be mainly student functions such as athletic team events or other student oriented trips) you will not be limited to a 15% tip as tips have already been addressed within the Travel Regulations as an acceptable reimbursement without the 15% constraint.
+- If you are processing a ‘group’ trip where you are providing itemized meal receipts for the entire group (this will be mainly student functions such as athletic team events or other student oriented trips) the tip maximum is 20%.

-- Although the state does not require meal receipts to be submitted when traveling, unless group meals, or meal that qualified under the "Official Function" policy, if your department requires receipts you are to adhere to that policy.
+- Departments can require all meal receipts be turned in, including those for individual travel, even though the state does not require meal receipts to be submitted when traveling, unless group meals, or meals that qualify under the "Official Function" policy.